 The Earth and Sea of its accord furnished them with all the things necessary for life: they covet not magnificent Houses, household stuff etc. They sleep as sound in a small hovel or even in the open as the King in His Pallace on a Bed of down’.
 Lieutenant James Cook, Endeavour Journal

-It was quite clear when Cook ‘discovered’ New Holland ‘the natives of the country’ were in ‘actual possession’ of that territory.
+Clearly ‘the natives of the country’ were in ‘actual possession’ of New Holland when Cook claimed discovery of that territory.

 EFFECTIVE: ‘Producing a desired or intended result’.
 Oxford English Dictionary

-But it was James Cook’s poetic ‘Earth and Sea’ musings, allied to Swiss born Anglophile Eremich Vattel’s Law of Nations, that provided Britain with NO SWEAT as ‘moral and legal justification’ for wresting New Holland from its peoples.
+James Cook’s poetic ‘Earth and Sea’ musings, allied to Swiss born Anglophile Eremich Vattel’s Law of Nations, provided Britain with NO SWEAT as ‘moral and legal justification’ for wresting New Holland from its peoples.

 ‘New South Wales was partly to compensate for the loss of the American colonies’.
 Oxford Companion to British History. ibid.